FlexESA/FlexESA/README.md

 - 👋 Hi, I’m @FlexESA
 - 👀 I’m interested in Networking/PentTesting/Cyber Security
-- 🌱 I’m currently learning ...PenTesting
+- 🌱 I’m currently working in a financial sector as Information Security Specialist
-- 💞️ I’m looking to collaborate on Networking.. ecpecially Cisco networking.
+- 💞️ I’m looking to collaborate on Networking- Information Security - PenTesting.
-- 📫 How to reach me..
+- 📫 How to reach me.. es_ef_em@protonmail

 <!---
 FlexESA/FlexESA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.